 First, here are Lewis's thoughts on equality:

 “Mankind is so fallen that no man can be trusted with unchecked power over his fellows.
 Aristotle said that some people were only fit to be slaves.
 I do not contradict him.
-But I reject slavery because I see no men fit to be masters.”
+But I reject slavery because I see no men fit to be masters.”and

 “I do not think that equality is one of those things (like wisdom or happiness) which are good simply in themselves and for their own sakes.
 I think it is in the same class as medicine, which is good because we are ill.”